 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees, who are also the Governing Body, has formally met four times during the year, in addition, it also met exceptionally on 14th May 2020 and 11th June 2020 to consider the response to the COVID pandemic.
-Its purpose is to plan and review the strategic direction of the academy and oversee the financial and educational performance of the school.
+The Board of Trustees, who are also the Governing Body, has formally met four times during the year.
+Its purpose is to plan and review the strategic direction of the Academy and oversee the financial and educational performance of the school.